Cool-sami12/crud_image_app/README.md

 # crud_image_app
-# a CRUD node application showing how to host an image in clodinary
+# a CRUD node application showing how to host an image in cloudinary
 # persist image by storing them in postgresql database
 # hosted on heroku
 # author : Samuel Aniefiok